 If reattaching your Surface Pro Type Cover with Fingerprint ID doesn’t solve the problem, try typing or using the touchpad.
 If neither the keyboard nor the touchpad on your Cover works, see Troubleshoot your Surface Cover.
 This post will show you how to do it.

-Go to Start Windows logo, and select Settings > Accounts > Sign-in options.
+Go to the Start Windows logo, and select Settings > Accounts > Sign-in options.

 There, under Windows Hello, locate the IR camera or fingerprint setup option.